node-m2m/m2m/Readme.md

   });
 });
 ```
 ### Client to monitor device1 gpio inputs and control device2 gpio outputs
 ```js
 $ npm install m2m
 ```
+There are two ways we can access the GPIO input/output pins from the remote devices.

 ```js
 const m2m = require('m2m');